Residence Hall Parking and Permits

-Residents violating any of the above stated policies or any other policies outlined in Community Living at Michigan may face penalties including but not limited to loss of parking privileges without reimbursement and/or criminal penalties where applicable.
+Residents violating any of the above stated policies or any other policies outlined on the Community Living at Michigan site may face penalties including but not limited to loss of parking privileges without reimbursement and/or criminal penalties where applicable.

 Ready to Apply?

 To proceed to the lottery application, click the Apply Now button.
-Doing so implies that you have read and understand the above terms, condition and policies.
+Doing so implies that you have read and understand the above terms, conditions, and policies.

 - Dining & Meal Plans